mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 ## Text Input

-As long as the C++ Standard does not support parsing text input support of localized text, we do not plan to propose any support for parsing of physical quantities.
+As long as the C++ Standard doesn't provide a generic facility to parse localized text, we do not plan to propose any support for doing that for physical quantities and their units.

 ## Systems of quantities